 - Shogun has mentored 33 Google Summer of Code student projects since 2011 (and counting).
 Especially female students and students from diverse backgrounds are encouraged to apply.

 - Many of Shogun's alumni students took their acquired skills to industry and the Shogun community is proud to be part of their education.

 Shogun was initiated in 1999 by Soeren Sonnenburg and Gunnar Raetsch (that's where the name ShoGun originates from).
 The original focus was on large-scale kernel methods and bioinformatics.
 Since then, Shogun has continuously been used for scientific research (a list of papers citing Shogun can be found here) and massively expanded.
 Shogun joined NumFocus in early 2017.

-Currently, Shogun is developed by a diverse team of students, scientists and professionals, see the website and Shogun's AUTHORS.
+Currently, Shogun is developed by a diverse team of students, scientists and professionals, see Shogun's AUTHORS.
 None of their work would have been possible without the patches and bug reports by various contributors.